commercelayer/commercelayer-docs-guides/README.md

 ---
-description: 'How-tos, tutorials and everything you need to build with Commerce Layer'
+description: "How-tos, tutorials and everything you need to build with Commerce Layer"
 ---

-# Introduction
+# Intro

 Need to fetch prices and inventory, manage shopping carts, customer accounts, or checkout orders?
 This collection of guides and step-by-step tutorials is what you need, featuring how-tos, handy examples, and best practices for the most common scenarios.